Shlok1729/Shlok1729/README.md

 ---

 ✨ Outside of tech, I enjoy **dance, marketing, and community building**, which fuel my creativity and interpersonal skills.
-💡 Always open to **collaborations** in App Development, Quant Finance, and Robotics!
+💡 Always open to **collaborations** in App Development, Ai/Ml and Quant projects

 ---

-⚡ *"Curiosity is the spark, innovation is the journey."*